How Do I Make My Photos And Images ADA Compliant?

 What should ALT text say?

-Now that you know how to add alt text, what should it actually say?
-The easy rule of thumb is to simply describe it like you would to someone who couldn’t see the image.
-You don’t need to write an essay, just enough so that a person hearing your description would have at a pretty good idea what the image was all about.
+Now that you know how to add ALT text, what should it actually say?
+A good rule of thumb is to describe the image as you would to someone who can’t see it.
+You don’t need to write a full essay, just enough detail so that someone listening to your description has a clear idea of what the image shows.

-Take for example, this painting by Coolidge.
-A bad alt text would just say “dogs”.
+For instance, consider this painting by Coolidge.
+A bad alt text would simply say “dogs.”

-A good alt text for this would be “a painting of four dogs playing poker”.
+A better option would be “a painting of four dogs playing poker.”

-A better alt text would be “1894 Coolidge painting of four dogs playing poker around a table”.
+And an even more descriptive alt text could be “1894 Coolidge painting of four dogs playing poker around a table.”

 How do I optimize alt text?

-Looking at this page, one may think it’s about cute little orange kittens since I’ve included that image so many times.
-However, by including the terms “alt text” and “accessibility” within the alt text, it lets those listening with screen readers and Google know that extra context.
-That in turn, will give your images and pages more SEO value.
+Looking at this article, one might think it’s about cute little orange kittens since it has been included many times throughout.
+However, by including the terms “alt text” and “accessibility” within the alt text, it provides extra context for Google and those listening with screen readers.
+This, in turn, gives the images and pages more SEO value.

 In summary